-Abilify is used to control the symptoms that accompany schizophrenia in adults and teens, for adults and teens with bipolar, or for treating depression by augmenting other medications.
-Abilify will not cure schizophrenia or bipolar, but it will help control the behavior that accompanies these conditions.
-Abilify is also used to control outbursts, anger, and other emotional issues in children with autism.
+Abilify is used to control the symptoms that accompany schizophrenia and bipolar in adults and teens.
+It may also be used to treat depression in adults by supplementing other medications.
+Abilify will not “cure” schizophrenia or bipolar, but it may help control problematic behaviors associated with these conditions.
+In some cases this medication is also used to control emotional outbursts, mood swings, anger, irritability, self-harm, and other emotional issues in children (at least six years of age) with autism.

-Page content reviewed by James Pendelton, ND
+Page content reviewed by Dr. James Pendleton, ND

-Last Update: 12-22-2014
+Last Update: 03-11-2015

 Articles about Abilify (Aripiprazole)